 Urban and Community Forestry Planning Grant Program

 Identifying and implementing successful urban and community forestry projects depends on a comprehensive understanding of current conditions.
 To that end, the Urban and Community Forestry Planning Grant Program is providing funding to support projects that will help municipalities and non-profit organizations collect baseline data that can be used to inform future management decisions.
-Such projects may include, but are not limited to, conducting inventories of street and/or park trees, creating urban and community forest management plans, developing monitoring programs to document tree condition, evaluations of local urban tree cover, and surveys of urban forested natural areas.
+Such projects may include, but are not limited to, conducting inventories of street and/or park trees, creating urban and community forest management plans, developing monitoring programs to document tree condition, and surveys of urban forested natural areas.
 Funds can be used to generate new materials and resources or to update existing ones such as previous inventories or out-of-date management plans.
 All applicants will need to articulate how such projects will be used to promote data-driven forest management in their respective cities in the future.

 If you are unsure of what an urban and community forestry planning project might look like in your city, take a look at the featured projects below including projects from previous grant recipients.